kentwilliam/kwcom_node/static/notes/phountains-photo-organization-for-people-who-want-to-remain-in-charge.md

-title: Phountains: Photo Organization for People Who Want to Remain in Charge
+title: Phountains: Photo organization for people who want to remain in charge
 published: 2018-01-28 00:45:54
 created: 2018-01-28 00:33:55
 updated: 2018-01-28 00:45:54